ElektraInitiative/PermaplanT/doc/usecases/map_timeline_single_date_selection.md

   - This allows navigation to a different point in the past, present and future.
   - The map updates to show the state of the garden at the selected point in time (removing or adding elements accordingly).
   - The scroll bar visually indicates in which points there are changes and at which points the map is empty (without plants).
-  - Hovering over the scroll bar hints which month would be selected on a click.
+  - Hovering over the scroll bar hints which day would be selected on a click.
 - **Alternative scenario:**
 - **Error scenario:**
   There is an error in the timeline display or navigation functionality.